Virginia Haggard: Personal life

 In 1935, Virginia married Scottish painter John McNeil.
 The couple had one daughter, Jean McNeil, born in New York City.
 However, the marriage was troubled due to McNeil's struggles with depression.

 In 1945, Virginia met Marc Chagall while working as his housekeeper following the death of his wife Bella.
 Their relationship quickly evolved into a romantic partnership.
 The couple moved to High Falls, New York, in 1946 to escape Manhattan and prepare for the birth of their son David.
 They lived there for two years with Jean and their newborn son.

 Their time in High Falls was particularly productive for Chagall.
 He created over 100 works during this period.
 In 1948, the family moved to France.
 However, tensions grew due to Chagall's controlling nature and the demands of his fame.
 Virginia felt stifled by her role as "the wife of the Famous Artist."

-In April 1952, Virginia left Chagall for Belgian photographer Charles Marie Leon Leirens, who she married later that year.
+In April 1952, Virginia left Chagall for Belgian photographer Charles Marie Leon Leirens, whom she married later that year.
 She left behind the 17 pictures Chagall had given to her, keeping books he had inscribed and four small drawings, according to her memoir.
 She was widowed in 1963.
 From 1964 until his death in 1999, Virginia lived with Belgian filmmaker Henri Storck.
 She spent her later years in Brussels.
 Virginia Haggard Leirens died in Brussels in October 2006 at the age of 91.